CIA Exam Requirements: Education, Experience

 - Candidates with an Associate’s Degree, three A-Level Certificates, grade C or higher – 60 months of internal auditing experience

-The IIA will also consider the equivalents of the degree levels and internal auditing experience.
+The equivalents of degree levels and internal auditing experience will also be considered by the IIA.

-You do not have to provide proof of education and work experience if you are:
+You are exempt from providing proof of education and work experience if you are:

 - A qualified member of the Association of Chartered Certified Accountants (ACCA)